Gian Pablo Villamil

 After living away from the US for so long, lots of things strike me as interesting every day.
-One thing I’ve noticed recently is what I’m calling “hollowed-out” retail: retail stores have a limited selection of merchandise, suggesting that customers purchase any unusual items on-line.
+One thing I’ve noticed recently is what I’m calling “hollowed-out” retail: retail stores have a limited selection of merchandise, suggesting that customers purchase the rest of the items online.
+In fact, it seems as if they’re pushing […]

 Went to see another Darmstadt event at the Spiegeltent.
 This time the emphasis was more on “found footage” than live performance, though there were a couple of exceptions.